 In addition to knowing a lot, he has a damn sharp mind, as evidenced by his deduction of what really happened on their summer trip at the end of book 3.

 Tsukasa from Lucky Star is a hopeless lazy ass capable of sleeping from 10:00 PM to 2:00 PM, while Konata is so otaku she actually forgets to do her homework.
-In fact, Konata admits in one particular episode that's she perfectly capable of achieving high marks, but her obsessive and procrastination habits just fill in more than academics.
+In fact, Konata admits in one particular episode that she's perfectly capable of achieving high marks, but her obsessive and procrastination habits just fill in more than academics.
 The minor character Misao is similar to Konata, but she'd more inclined towards outdoor activities.

 Konata got into this locally prestigious high school by the lure of a PS2and a PC.